What’s a Street Number and What’s an Address?

 You might expect that street numbers have been in existence for as long as the streets themselves, but that is not the case.
 Some of the earliest evidence of using street numbers is in the early 1500s in Paris, where properties were designated with a street number to determine property ownership.
 Later, in the early 1700s, street numbers were used in England to help with the organization of postal deliveries.

 Towards the latter half of the 1700’s various areas across Europe began to designate house numbers on a large scale to trace troops who were residing in civilian properties.
-Today, street numbers are predominantly used to define a property’s exact geographical location, most often for the purposes of delivering mail.
-However, we also use street numbers for tax purposes, and to identify property ownership.
+Nowadays, street numbers serve to define a property’s exact geographical location for mailing, tax purposes, and identifying property ownership.

 Addresses